 - Book accommodation in Nepal with Booking.com and Hostelworld

+Our final words about why we opted for travel insurance in Nepal.
 Our personal experiences on visiting Nepal led to two instances where travel insurance was a requirement – one a helicopter evacuation (read about it here), another an 8 weeks illness.
 Both situations would have cost hundreds and thousands of dollars if insurance hadn’t been in place.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, and amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.